2raj2raj/bitcoin-educational-content/courses/biz101/en.md

 - **Time Preference and Deferred Consumption**: Individuals naturally prefer consuming now rather than later, but they may choose to defer consumption if they expect greater rewards in the future.
 By saving today, resources can be invested in capital goods (tools, machines, infrastructure) that improve productivity over time.
 Societies or individuals with lower time preference save more and invest in long-term projects, fostering sustainable growth.

 - **Capital as a Driver of Future Production**: Capital goods are seen as intermediate tools used to produce final consumer goods.
 By accumulating capital, entrepreneurs can enhance productivity and create more wealth in the future.
 For example, instead of producing consumer goods immediately, resources might be used to build factories or machines.
-Although this reduces short-term consumption, the resulting efficiency enables greater production and prosperity in the long term.
+Although this reduces short-term consumption, the resulting efficiency enables greater production and long-term prosperity.

 - **Indirect Production and Efficiency**: Austrian economists, such as Eugen Böhm-Bawerk, highlighted the idea of indirect production—longer and more complex production processes involving multiple stages.
 Though these processes take time, they ultimately yield more efficient and productive outcomes, such as building a sawmill to process wood rather than collecting logs by hand.